 Finally meeting up, reportedly as late as Maiden’s Rainbow Theatre gig in London just before Christmas*, Birch came clean and told Harris that he would have loved to do the first album.
 The question of who would produce the second Maiden album was now put to rest.
 They would be produced, engineered and mixed by Martin Birch, and band and producer entered London’s Battery Studios in late 1980.

 (*It seems odd that Birch hadn’t met the band before then, as the album would be recorded from late 1980 and into January 1981 for a February 2 release.
-It might be more likely that the meeting would have happened at Maiden’s earlier Rainbow gig in June of 1980.)
+It might be more likely that the meeting took place at Maiden’s earlier Rainbow gig in June of 1980.)

 To get the best performances out of the young group, Birch set them up in the middle of the studio and had them perform live.
 Overdubs and retakes would be worked out later, and Birch told them to “just play the songs as you would live, and we’ll work from there.”
 It’s interesting to note that this method of putting down album tracks is the very same that Maiden utilize these days with current producer Kevin Shirley.